 Where to stay in Hanoi for families with kids?

-In general, The Old Quarter is the most popular area in Hanoi for families to book their accommodations.
-It is best suited for those who want to be in the heart of the action.
-This area has the highest concentrations of accommodations, and tourist amenities, so your family will have lots of choices.
+In general, The Old Quarter is the most popular area in Hanoi for families who want to be in the heart of the action.
+This area has the highest concentration of accommodations, and tourist amenities, so your family will have lots of choices.

-You can consider staying in Tay Ho, Ba Dinh, and Hai Ba Trung District if you prefer a more residential atmosphere, quieter, bigger rooms, and more budget-friendly accommodations.
+Additionally, Tay Ho, Ba Dinh, and Hai Ba Trung District offers a more residential atmosphere, quieter, bigger rooms, and more budget-friendly hotels.
 The downside is that you will need to travel to the old town where most touristy things are located.

 Many expats and long-term travelers stay in Tay Ho, Ba Dinh, and Hai Ba Trung.
 They are huge districts, so if you plan to stay in these areas, I suggest choosing a hotel closer to the old quarter for easy access to major attractions.